-CGSI administers several training grants that support graduate students and postdoctoral fellows at UW-Madison.
-These training grants represent a strong educational commitment within the CGSI and seed communities around genomics and biomedical computation on campus.
+CGSI administers training grants that support graduate students and postdoctoral fellows at UW-Madison.
+These training grants represent a strong educational commitment within the CGSI and seed communities around genomics and biomedical computation on campus

 Several other training grants, administered by other units at UW-Madison, are also of interest to CGSI trainees who are eligible to apply.
 These include:

 - Bio-data Science Training Program (BDS), funded by the National Library of Medicine and directed and co-directed by CGSI faculty members Michael Newton and Colin Dewey

 - Biotechnology Training Program (BTP), funded by NIH NIGMS

 - Chemistry-Biology Interface (CBI) Program within NIH NIGMS